 Studying: While you can always study in your apartment, you’ll also have the opportunity to venture out into the city and discover your own favorite homework spot in one of the city’s hundreds of coffee shops (there are several in the immediate neighborhood).
 And, who knows, you might just find that the ruins of the Citadel are the best place to get some reading done!

 Relaxing: When you’re not hanging out with your roommates in your apartment, Amman offers a wide range of places to relax.
 Depending on what you like to do, you will find parks where you can walk, jog, or just sit on the grass and talk with a friend; bowling alleys, movie theaters, and malls; and of course that ancient Middle Eastern place to relax - the coffee shop!

-Travel & Homestays: You’ll spend approximately three weeks traveling around the Middle East and several days living with a local family.
-For more information on travel component and homestays, click here.
+Travel: You’ll spend approximately three weeks traveling around the Middle East.
+For more information on travel component, click here.